freebasic/fbfrog/readme.txt

       b) Do "type Foo as long" and make enum body anonymous (enums consts aren't type checked anyways)
       c) Do "const EnumConst1 as long" for every enum const; don't emit the enum type at all, do "long" in place of every "enum Foo" type.

-- Long Double and other built-in types that FB doesn't have:
-    a) just omit, except fields in a struct that is needed
-    b) replace with byte array, other dtypes, or custom struct

 - Are forward declarations/references handled correctly?
 Consider merging the {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same